23W-GBAC/Enechukwu_Blogs/Automation_0.1.md

 pip install psutil speedtest-cli
 ```

-# Step 4: Create and Run the Script
+# Step 4: Create a file and save the script:
 The next step is to create a file (e.g., performance_script.py) and copy and paste the Python script into it.
 You can create a file using the following command
 ```